batuhanerenler/AutoPilotForETS2/README.md

 ## Contributions

 Contributions to this project are welcome.
 Please submit a pull request or open an issue for bugs and feature requests.

-## License

-[Your chosen license]

----

-Remember to replace placeholder text like repository links or specific installation instructions based on your project's setup and dependencies.
-Additionally, you should choose an appropriate license for your project and include it in the `License` section.